What does an environment artist do?

 - Mapping out scenery elements and props that help drive the story of the game

-An Environment Artist must have a keen eye for landscape, cityscapes, town planning and geography as these skills will be used to create virtual worlds within a film or game.
+An environment artist must have a keen eye for landscape, cityscapes, town planning, and geography as these skills will be used to create virtual worlds within a film or game.

-Game artists must also have the technical skills to understand whether a game engine can support low resolution images in distant backgrounds and the limits of high resolution images in the foreground.
+Game artists must also have the technical skills to understand whether a game engine can support low-resolution images in distant backgrounds and the limits of high-resolution images in the foreground.

 - Familiarity with the VFX pipeline or the game development pipeline (depending on chosen field)

-- Strong knowledge of geography, architecture and the laws of physics
+- Strong knowledge of geography, architecture, and the laws of physics

 - High-level drawing skills

-- Ability to imagine expansive worlds that characters and objects can interact and move around in
+- Ability to imagine expansive worlds that characters and objects can interact and move around in (video games specific)

-The average Salary of an Environmental Artist ranges from USD $49,00 to USD $96,000.
+The average Salary of a 3D environmental artist ranges from USD $49,00 to USD $96,000.
 (Source: Glassdoor)